 Compliance with Law.
 Each Party shall comply with all applicable laws and shall cooperate with the other Party in complying with applicable laws and lawful subpoenas, orders, or investigative demands.
 Without limiting the generality of the foregoing, each Party agrees to enter into all data protection agreements required by applicable law with regard to the processing, protection and/or transfer of personal data.

 Governing Law and Forum.
 This Agreement is governed by the law of the State of Delaware, without reference to conflict of laws principles.
+Any disputes regarding this Agreement shall be brought in the state or federal courts located in the State of Delaware.

 Miscellaneous

 Notice.
-Any notice, payment, demand or communication required or permitted to be delivered or given by the provisions of this Agreement shall be deemed to have been effectively delivered or given and received on the date personally or electronically delivered to the respective Party to whom it is directed, or when deposited by registered or certified mail, with postage and charges prepaid and addressed to the Parties at the addresses set forth below opposite their signatures to this Agreement.
+Any notice, payment, demand or communication required or permitted to be delivered or given by the provisions of this Agreement shall be deemed to have been effectively delivered or given and received on the date personally or electronically delivered (including via electronic mail) to the respective Party to whom it is directed, or when deposited by registered or certified mail, with postage and charges prepaid and addressed to the Parties at the addresses set forth below opposite their signatures to this Agreement.

 Severability.
 If any provision of this Agreement is held invalid, illegal, or unenforceable, the validity, legality, and enforceability of any of the remaining provisions of this Agreement shall not in any way be affected or impaired.